 Are doulas just for home birthers?
 What if I want to give birth in hospital, have pain medication or am having a c-section?
 Doulas support ALL births.
-Doulas do not have any agenda and offer non-judgemental support.
+Doulas do not have any agenda and offer non-judgmental support.
 A doula's job is to help you make choices that are right for you - what those choices end up being are not important, so long as they are yours.
 Doulas are trained to support all kinds of births - at home, in the hospital, with midwives or doctors, medication free or with pain medication, vaginal or caesarean.
 Different doulas will have different specialties, so be sure to interview a few doulas to find the right one for you!

 Are there student Doulas?
 The term student doula is not a term that doulas use.
 Our doulas are all trained and have met certain requirements and are ready to provide support to labouring families.
 DSA doulas have all taken a doula training and do reading, extra classes and study in preparation for this training.
 All of the doulas on our referral lists have attended a certain number of births and written birth stories about these births which we assess for compliance with our Code of Ethics and Scope of Practice.
 Once trained, a doula may charge a fee for service.
 There is no requirement for “practicum” or “volunteer hours” for new doulas.

 Can I get a volunteer Doula?
 People who have do not have the ability to pay for a doula may qualify for a volunteer birth doula.
 These doulas are actually working for free as there is currently no funding for volunteer doulas.
-The requirements for a woman/family to have volunteer doula are:
+The requirements for a family to have volunteer doula are: